-Like mentioned above, outside help can be beneficial if you’re feeling like the patient’s anger is personal.
-Outside help is also warranted if the patient is mad about something you’re not entirely knowledgable about.
+As mentioned above, outside help can be beneficial if you feel like the patient’s anger is personal.
+Outside help is also warranted if the patient is mad about something you’re not entirely knowledgeable about.

 Fair warning: nobody likes to feel overwhelmed.
 Don’t grab a coworker just to help argue your cause (even if you’re right).
 Make sure it’s the right timing and person to mend the situation.

 Nobody likes to lose a patient.
 It’s a bad feeling.
 But if a patient is consistently a problem, it might be time to suggest another practice.
 By telling the patient that they’d be better served elsewhere; you’ll be saving your fellow professionals (and yourself) a ton of stress.